All Episodes

 Sometimes even when I think I'm wrong, I turn out to be right.

-Federal financial aid for Salinas Valley spinach growers, slammed by last year's E. coli crisis, became the butt of ridicule, and was stricken from the final version of the emergency spending bill approved by the House.
+Well, uh-uh, federal financial aid for Salinas Valley spinach growers, slammed by last year's E. coli crisis, became the butt of ridicule and was stricken from the final version of the emergency spending bill approved by the House.

-The Carmel Democrat lobbied hard for the hard for the 25 mil to help uh the spinach growers included in the spending bill for the wars in Iraq and Afghanistan.
+The Carmel Democrat lobbied hard for the 25 mil to help the spinach growers included in the spending bill for the wars in Iraq and Afghanistan.

 Now, people had to find something wrong, so spinach was it.